-Turning the knob, I pushed the door open and closed it just as quickly behind me.
+Turning the knob, she pushed the door open and closed it just as quickly.

-Tony’s room was a lot like mine except his bed was neat where I’d left mine in an unmade pile.
-He sat at his small desk, tapping quickly on a computer that was much newer looking than the one we had used to time travel.
+Tony’s room was a lot like hers except his bed was neat where she’d left hers in an unmade pile.
+He sat at his small desk, tapping quickly on a computer that was much newer looking than the one they had used to time travel.

-No one from this time would believe us if we told them about yesterday, but the portal to the other world really had been through the monitor of an abused computer that folded up.
+No one from this time would believe them if they told anyone here about yesterday, but the portal to the other world really had been through the monitor of an abused computer that folded up.
 A laptop.

-Tony flicked a look my way just long enough to scowl at me and kept typing as he asked, “What the ‘ell you doin’ over in the boys’ dorm?
+Tony flicked a look her way just long enough to scowl at her and kept typing as he asked, “What the ‘ell you doin’ over in the boys’ dorm?
 Want to get thrown outta this place?”

 “Gabby’s in trouble.”